-You put a lot of time and energy into nurturing your leads and it can be frustrating when a deal won’t close.
+You put a lot of time and energy into nurturing your leads.
+It’s understandably frustrating when a deal won’t close.
 You wonder what you’re doing wrong and what more you can do to convert them.

 There are many reasons why a prospect doesn’t buy.
 It could be to do with their budget or just poor timing.
 It could be that they haven’t felt a connection with your business or they simply don’t understand what you do.

-Even if a deal won’t close, don’t dismiss them as a lost cause.
+Even if you think a deal won’t close, don’t dismiss them as a lost cause.
 You’ve already invested the resources to generate the lead; you may as well attempt to close the deal.

 But how do you do this when your standard lead nurturing process has failed?